10-10-2023

 In this article:

-- Communicating Color: Recognized Methods
+- Communicating Colour: Recognised Methods

-- ColorWorkDesk Revolutionizes Colorimetry and Simplifies Work
+- ColorWorkDesk Revolutionizes Colourimetry and Simplifies Work

-Light and Perception: How Color Is Born
+Light and Perception: How Colour Is Born

 Technically, what we call light is nothing more than the visible portion of the electromagnetic spectrum perceived by the human eye, ranging from wavelengths of 400 to 700 nanometers.

 An interesting characteristic of light is its ability to interact with surrounding matter in various ways, one of which—selective absorption—is directly relevant here.
-Selective absorption allows us to perceive color, or rather, to perceive certain wavelengths of light.
+Selective absorption allows us to perceive colour, or rather, to perceive certain wavelengths of light.

-Communicating Color: Recognized Methods
+Communicating Colour: Recognized Methods

 A numerical method for expressing color has been found—in fact, two methods have been developed over time.